libretro/RetroArch/libretro-common/formats/chd/FORMAT.md

 ## Provenance

-Every field below is derived from **observation of generated files**, not from reading an existing implementation.
+Every field below, with one marked exception, is derived from **observation of generated files** rather than from reading an existing implementation.
 Reference images are produced with `chdman` from known input, and each claim is stated as a prediction that the observed bytes then confirm or refute. `tools/chd/chd_probe.py` reproduces the whole set.

+One subsection is an exception and says so: §9.4, the framing of the A/V video bitstream, was read from the reference implementation after measurement fixed the transform but not the layout.
+It is marked in place rather than left to be inferred.

 This matters for two reasons.
 It keeps the implementation clean-room:
 `rchd.c` is written against this document, and every constant in it can